mooahmad/prestaconcept.github.io/presta-cms-contact/index.md

 PrestaCMSContactBundle adds contact form in [PrestaCMS][1].

-For a ready to use demonstration of PrestaCMS you should check the [prestacms-sandox available on github][2].
+For a ready to use demonstration of PrestaCMS you should check the [prestacms-sandbox available on github][2].
 A basic contact form is available on the "About" page.

 This bundle is multiple database layer ready.